martinabsmeier/docker-scripts/README.md

 GitLab is a single application for the entire software development lifecycle.
 From project planning and source code management to CI/CD, monitoring, and security.<br />
 The documentation can be found at [GitLab](https://about.gitlab.com)

+## Grafana
+Grafana is the open source analytics & monitoring solution for every database.
+The documentation can be found at [Grafana](https://grafana.com)